55th Organic Process Research and Development Conference

 Promote your company at one of our prestigious conferences with sponsorship packages to suit your budget.

-If you are a registered academic delegate you can present a scientific technical poster FREE and have this published in the conference proceedings.
+Registered academic delegates can present a scientific technical poster FREE and have this published in the conference proceedings.

-Please send an abstract of your poster via email.
+Please send an abstract of your poster by email.

 Well organized, great activities (run and happy hour), excellent venue and location.